 Can you tell me what I would do to start taking

 If the semester for which you were admitted has not begun yet, you may fill out a deferment form for the future semester in which you would like to start attending classes.
 You can only defer to a semester in which the program accepts new students.
 Your requested program start should be no more than one year from the semester in which you were offered admission.
-Enrollment Services will contact your Program Director and send you another acceptance letter, if approved.
+If approved, Enrollment Services will contact your Program Director and send you another acceptance letter.

 How long will my application documents be held on file?

-Our policy is to keep your official documents on file for at least 2 years from when they are initially submitted.
-However when reactivating an application or reapplying to Rutgers SHRP, you should confirm with Enrollment Services which documents are still in our possession and can be used for your new application file.
+Our policy is to keep your official documents on file for at least two years from when they are initially submitted.
+However, when reactivating an application or reapplying to Rutgers SHRP, you should confirm with Enrollment Services which documents we still have in our possession and if they can be used for your new application file.